pcheek13/MorningMirror/README.md

   pm2 startup
 ```

+What this does:
+- Installs system libraries Electron needs to start on Raspberry Pi OS Bookworm.
+- Clones MorningMirror into `~/MorningMirror`.
-The `npm ci --omit=dev` step installs only the runtime dependencies (Electron included) to keep downloads lean on the Pi.
-Removing `ELECTRON_SKIP_BINARY_DOWNLOAD` ensures Electron actually downloads its platform binary so the app can start.
+- Runs `npm ci --omit=dev` so only production dependencies (Electron included) are downloaded for faster installs on the Pi.
+- Copies `config/config.js.sample` to `config/config.js` so you have a working config file.
+- Starts MorningMirror under PM2 and saves the process list so it restarts after a reboot.

 If PM2 prints a `pm2 startup ...` command, run it exactly as shown to register the service with systemd.
 After a reboot, the `morningmirror` process will start automatically.